Faith and Doubt

 What's the difference between belief and faith?
 Belief is conceptual.
 Faith is active.
 Faith is the willingness to experiment on a belief in order to prove whether or not it's true.
 Not all beliefs hold up under the bright light of experimentation.

-The experimental stage of faith usually involves taking action in the physical world.
+The experimental stage of faith involves taking action in the physical world.
 Whenever you take action, you get some sort of result.
 This is the feedback that helps you to self-correct.
-I write more about this in Secrets of Success.
+I wrote about this in the article on success.

-Here's an example of belief and faith: Maybe you believe that eating fresh fruits and vegetables will make you healthier.
-This belief does you no good if you don't actually eat these foods.
+Here's an example: Maybe you believe that eating fresh fruits and vegetables will make you healthier.
+This belief doesn't help you unless you actually eat these foods, which is an act of faith.

-Faith and doubt may appear to be opposites.
-But opposites are actually two ends of the same stick.
+Belief and doubt are opposites, but opposites are actually two ends of the same stick.
 They come as a pair.
 Opposites go together and define each other.
 They are inseparable like the two poles of a magnet.
-You cannot have joy without pain, up without down, or life without death.
+You cannot have joy without pain, up without down, life without death.
 When you pick up one end of the stick, you also pick up the other end.
-You cannot have faith without doubt.

-In the process of Great Doubt, the spiritual seeker develops the ability to see paradoxes.
-Paradoxes are opposites that coexist in the oneness of Reality.
+In the process of doubting your beliefs and seeking for answers, you develop the ability to see paradoxes and opposites.
 When you can't see the paradoxes, you are stuck in them.
 When you finally see them, you transcend them and discover a new perspective that integrates the opposites.

-Some people suffer from the misconception that their doubts mean they don't have faith.
-This can cause unnecessary feelings of guilt.
-If they could see that their doubt is in proportion to their faith, they might relax.
-People of faith are always questioning.
-That's how they continue to progress.
+Some people suffer from the misconception that doubt means they don't have faith.
+This can cause unnecessary anxiety.
+If they understood that doubt is just part of the process of spiritual development, they might relax.
+People of faith are always questioning and learning.

 One of my favorite books is Jane Eyre by Charlotte Bronte.
 Because of her painful childhood, Jane begins to ask questions at a young age.
 She reads books and thinks deeply.
 Jane's aunt doesn't approve of questions, which she interprets as rebellion.
-So she sends Jane away to a strict religious school where the pupils are abused by the authorities.
+So she sends Jane away to a boarding school where the pupils are abused by the authorities.
 Throughout her life, Jane learns to stand up to many people, including the man she loves.
-Jane lives by internalized principles, not by external rules and mindless obedience to those who want to control her.
-This is a story of great faith and courage.
+Jane lives by internalized principles, not by mindless obedience to those who want to control her.
+This is a story of faith and courage.

 People who are stuck on the level of belief are afraid of doubt.
-They run away from it every time it arises.
-So they are unable to work through it and arrive at a higher level of understanding.
-I've known many otherwise intelligent people who stay on a low level of spiritual development because they run away from doubt.
-Consequently, they are stuck in pre-rational, magical thinking in their spiritual lives.
+They run away from it every time it arises, so they are unable to work through it and arrive at a higher level of understanding.
+They are stuck in pre-rational, magical thinking.

-Fear arises with doubt - the ego's fear of being wrong.
+Fear may arise with doubt - the ego's fear of being wrong.
 This can happen when a person is taught that doubt is bad.
 What's so bad about doubt?
-Without doubt, there would be no human progress.
+Without doubt and experimentation, there would be no modern medicine or science.
 Doubt is a natural part of the learning process and the development of the rational mind.
 Doubt causes you to ask questions.
 When you ask questions, you find answers.

 Stage Three: Experience